 I also use straw as mulch quite often.
 Straw is a great source of carbon and will break down to compost very nicely by the end of the season.
 My biggest problem with using straw as mulch and future compost is the wind!
 We have such high winds and minimal moisture that a lot of straw ends up blowing away.
 Also, if you’re in bare feet, straw slivers really hurt.

 Do you already have mulch in your garden?
-Biological material could be something like wood chips, leaves, straw, grass clippings.
+Remember, mulch is material made up of items like wood chips, leaves, straw, grass clippings.
 As mulch lies around in your garden, a breakdown process occurs right there on the ground.
 Microscopic buggers eat away at your mulch, causing all kinds of chemical alterations to it that include things like: